eFilms/eFilms/README.md

 - Film to film relations so that films could relate to frames in other films
 - Export of annotation data in XML format
 - Group relations should allow multiple groups to be selected

+##To use this project on your own server you will need to do two things

+- Create a .htpasswd file with the first login and place it just above your web root folder
+- Create a database with the structure described by the DatabaseStructure.txt file